Overview of Stretched Storage in SRM

-If you deselect vMotion during the recovery, or disable it for all VMs, or simply do not have an environment that supports cross-vCenter vMotion, you do not have to have to volumes preconnected to the target ESXi hosts.
-In this case the SRA will connect them for you automatically during the Configure recovery site storage step:
+If vMotion is deselected during the recovery, it is disabled for all VMs, or the environment does not support cross-vCenter vMotion, it is not required to have volumes preconnected to the target ESXi hosts.
+In this case, the SRA will connect them automatically during the Configure recovery site storage step.

 If the datastores are not present and vMotion is enabled, the recovery plan will hang on the step Prepare stretched storage for VM migration at the protected site waiting for the storage as it will not be able to vMotion the VMs.

 The datastores are not automatically attached until a later step in the recovery plan.
-If the datastores are not connected (and you prefer to have the SRA connected them as needed), you must disable vMotion attempts for the respective VMs, or the entire recovery plan.
-To ensure that vMotion is not attempted for an entire plan, deselect the option when starting the recovery:
+If the datastores are not connected (and it is preferred to have the SRA connected them as needed), vMotion attempts must be disabled for the respective VMs, or the entire recovery plan.
+To ensure that vMotion is not attempted for an entire plan, deselect the option when starting the recovery.

 Confirm the operation in the wizard and click Finish.